doctrine-extensions/DoctrineExtensions/doc/annotations.md

 # Annotations Reference

 > [!IMPORTANT]
 > To use annotations, you will need the deprecated [`doctrine/annotations`](https://www.doctrine-project.org/projects/annotations.html) library.
-PHP 8 users are encouraged to migrate to attributes as annotation support is deprecated in all supported Doctrine object managers.
+PHP 8 users are encouraged to migrate and use [attributes](./attributes.md) as annotation support is deprecated in all supported Doctrine object managers.

 Below you will a reference for annotations supported in this extensions library.
 There will be introduction on usage with examples.
 For more detailed usage of each